The world of translation is progressing at breakneck speed, as machine translation (MT) methods are being increasingly perfected .

 Techniques and procedures in machine translation

 If human translation has advanced in recent decades, then machine translation has made unimaginable progress, with a significant impact on the profession itself.

 The first automated translations were rule-based (RBMT) and used linguistic information from dictionaries and grammatical resources both for the source and target language.

 Later, this was replaced by statistical machine translation (SMT), which analyzed existing bilingual corpora.

-The latest trends in machine translation are now led by Neural Machine Translation (NMT) which uses artificial neural networks, and which companies like Google and Microsoft are already implementing.
+The latest trends in machine translation are now dominated by neural machine translation (NMT), which uses artificial neural networks and is being implemented by companies such as Google and Microsoft.

 Machine translation processes

 The process that machine translation tools usually follow are generally split into three distinct stages:

 - Analysis of the source text (ST): Often assisted by Natural Language Processing (NLP), this stage is essential for the tool to properly break down the text and provide the most faithful and accurate translation possible.